ssemmler/aws-data-lake-with-airflow/s3/data-lake-scripts/README.md

 │   ├── notebook       <- Glue Notebooks
 │   │   └── user       <- user directory
 │   │       └── notebook
 │   └── scripts        <- AWS Glue supports an extension of the PySpark Python dialect for scripting ETL - jobs.
+|                         **--scriptLocation**  —  The S3 location where your ETL script is located (in a form like
+|                         s3://path/to/my/script.py).
+This overrides a script location set in the JobCommand object.
 │
 └── references         <- Data dictionaries, manuals, and all other explanatory materials.
 ```